Easy Banana Muffins

-These Easy Banana Muffins are light and tender, with fresh banana throughout.
-Made in just one bowl, this quick and simple recipe comes together in no time!
-Perfect for brunch or breakfast on the go!
+These Easy Banana Muffins are light and tender, with fresh bananas throughout.
+I love that they are made in just one bowl and come together in no time at all.
+I’ll grab one for a quick snack or breakfast on the go!

 - Use overly ripe (a lot of black!) bananas.
-This will deliver the best natural sweetness with plenty of banana flavor, but also provide moisture.
+This will deliver the best natural sweetness with plenty of banana flavor and moisture.

 - Thoroughly mash those bananas.
 This makes it easier to test for doneness.

-- Gently fold wet and dry ingredients together for tender texture.
+- Gently fold wet and dry ingredients together for a tender texture.

 - Don’t over mix!
 It can make your muffins tough.